C-Monaghan/Procrastination_SEM/README.md

 As such, the objectives of this study were twofold:
 <ul>
-  <li> Investigate the direct effect of age on procrastination. </li>
+  <li> Investigate the potential association between age and procrastination. </li>
-  <li> Investigate the indirect effects of loneliness and depressive symptomology on procrastination tendencies among older adults. </li>
+  <li> Investigate the mediating roles of depressive symptomology and loneliness on procrastination tendencies among older adults. </li>
 </ul>

 <h2 align = "left"> Repository Structure </h2>